Triple Negative Breast Cancer Treatment Information

 Some patients wonder whether triple negative breast cancer should be treated more aggressively than other types of breast cancer.
 This is not necessarily the case.
 In fact, some researchers believe that triple negative breast cancer responds more favorably to chemotherapy than hormone-receptive cancers.

 At Moffitt Cancer Center, we continue to make strides in developing our understanding of triple negative breast cancer.
 Our extensive research efforts and innovative clinical trials have led to patient outcomes that consistently outrank national averages and help our patients lead healthy and productive lives.

-If you are interested in learning more about triple negative breast cancer treatment at Moffitt, call 1-888-663-3488 or request to schedule an appointment online.
+If you are interested in learning more about triple negative breast cancer treatment at Moffitt, call 1-888-663-3488 or schedule an appointment online.
 You don’t need a referral to consult with our experienced oncologists specializing in breast cancer.